 As I sit here writing, my house is filled with baby items from friends and freecycle.
 All I need is a baby.
 At least now I have hope—I’m on an adoption waiting list.
 But what a long journey it has been…

-I became a thinker and joined Single Mothers by Choice (SMC) at age 39.
+I became a thinker and joined SMC at age 39.
 People encouraged me to move forward, but I was stuck.
 I wanted a husband, then kids—the traditional family.
 At 40, I met someone I hoped could be Mr. Right, who turned out to be Mr. Autonomy Issues.
 At 41, I broke it off.
 I was devastated.
 I went into a depression, sought counseling and was stuck—I wanted biological kids, but I also wanted a traditional family.
 I kept thinking.

 Looking back, I see how uneducated I was about fertility for women in their 40s.
 Despite the many women in the news having children well into their 40s, I didn’t … Continue reading